Home Lab

 • I use the Apple Ecosystem for everyday stuff (Mac/iPhone/iPad/Watch)

-• My employer lets me use a Mac but all of our work is done in Google and SaaS apps
+• My employer lets me use a Mac but all of our work is done in Google and SaaS apps like Asana and SalesForce

 • I have an Azure subscription for testing cloud stuff